LightDE: A Lightweight Method for Eliminating Dangling Pointers: Evaluation

 \subsubsection{Overhead Comparison}

-In this section, we compare the runtime and memory overhead of LightDE with all existing methods of eliminating dangling pointers \cite{lee2015preventing,younan2015freesentry,van2017dangsan,liu2018robust,shen2020heapexpo}.
-The additional runtime overhead introduced by existing methods and LightDE is shown in Figure \ref{fig:alltimcmp}.
+In this section, we compare the runtime and memory overhead of LightDE with existing methods of eliminating dangling pointers \cite{lee2015preventing,younan2015freesentry,van2017dangsan,liu2018robust,shen2020heapexpo}.
+The runtime overhead introduced by existing methods and LightDE is shown in Figure \ref{fig:alltimcmp}.
 Since FreeSentry only reports results of 7 SPEC CPU2006 projects, we display all the projects reported by FreeSentry in the left image of Figure \ref{fig:alltimcmp}.
-The '?' in the figure indicates that the corresponding overhead for the project was not reported in their method.
-All the data we used comes from the reports of these methods in their papers.

 The geometric mean of the runtime overhead introduced by DangNull in its reported projects is 55\%.
 It is worth noting that DangNull only considers heap pointers and does not take stack pointers and global pointers into account.
 FreeSentry reported the overhead of eliminating only heap dangling pointers and the overhead of eliminating both heap and stack pointers.
 Since FreeSentry reported too few SPEC CPU2006 projects, we do not calculate the geometric mean of its runtime overhead.
 The geometric mean of the runtime overhead introduced by DangSan is 41\%.
 The geometric mean of the runtime overhead introduced by pSweeper is 17.2\%.
 When considering only global and heap pointers, the geometric mean of the runtime overhead introduced by our method is 3.76\%.
-When considering all pointers, the geometric mean is 8.66\%.
+When considering all pointers, the geometric mean of the runtime overhead is 8.66\%.
 Our method introduces significantly lower runtime overhead compared to existing dangling pointer elimination methods, whether considering stack pointers or not.

-When comparing memory overhead, we only compared with the better performing dangling pointer elimination methods DangSan and pSweeper.
+We only compared memory overhead with the better performing dangling pointer elimination methods DangSan and pSweeper.
 The geometric mean of the memory overhead introduced by DangSan is 240\%, and the geometric mean of the memory overhead introduced by pSweeper is 247.3\%.
 The memory overhead introduced by LightDE is significantly lower than that of existing dangling pointer elimination methods, regardless of whether stack pointers are considered.